Material Innovation That Delivers

 At Alanto, we’ve worked with engineers and product designers across sectors who need materials that can perform under pressure – literally.
 When strength, weight, and insulation all matter, high density polyurethane foam stands out.

-Whether you’re designing a structural support system, developing energy-efficient insulation, or seeking reliable impact absorption, this guide is tailored to help you make the right material decision.
+Whether you’re designing structural support, developing energy-efficient insulation, or selecting impact-absorbing materials, we’ve tailored this guide to help you choose with confidence.

 1. What Is High-Density Polyurethane Foam?